Magenta Therapeutics Inc. (MGTA)'s Financial Results Comparing With Cyanotech Corporation (NASDAQ:CYAN) | New Business Observer

 Liquidity

-The Current Ratio of Magenta Therapeutics Inc. is 17.1 while its Quick Ratio stands at 17.1.
-The Current Ratio of rival Cyanotech Corporation is 1.5 and its Quick Ratio is has 0.3.
-Magenta Therapeutics Inc. is better equipped to clear short and long-term obligations than Cyanotech Corporation.
+The Current Ratio and Quick Ratio of Magenta Therapeutics Inc. are 17.1 and 17.1 respectively.
+Its competitor Cyanotech Corporation’s Current Ratio is 1.5 and its Quick Ratio is 0.3.
+Magenta Therapeutics Inc. can pay off short and long-term obligations better than Cyanotech Corporation.

 Analyst Recommendations

-In next table is shown Magenta Therapeutics Inc. and Cyanotech Corporation’s ratings and recommendations.
+Magenta Therapeutics Inc. and Cyanotech Corporation Recommendations and Ratings are available on the next table.

 |Sell Ratings